ucsdlib/workshops/about.markdown

 * Best practices for basic data management.
 * Using the DMPTool to develop a data management plan.
-* Using data analysis tools (R, Python, Unix Shell, Github).
+* Using data analysis tools (R, Python, Stata, Unix Shell, Github, SQL).
+* Basic programming skills.
 * Metadata Best Practices.

 <p>We see data related training and workshops as an expansive part of library services.
 We are interested in working with other partners and researchers in the campus community.</p>